 There are so many ways to get involved, from cheering on a marathon runner to lending an ear in our information centres.
 Whatever suits you best, you'll be doing something amazing.

 There are volunteering opportunities available all over the UK, including some which are home-based.
-You can use the Volunteering Village by searching here for roles that are local to you.
+You can use Assemble by searching here for roles that are local to you.
 You can filter by how far you can travel, when you're available, by a keyword or type of opportunity.

 If you're not sure how you'd like to volunteer for us, you can join the Macmillan Action Team – this means you'll register yourself as a volunteer but we'll call to have a chat, find out what your interests are, then see how we can accommodate you and get your volunteer journey started.